HerculesWS/StaffPlugins/Haru/README.md

 Plugins
 -------

-### vimsyntaxgen
+### mapcache2txt

-Generates a syntax highlighter definition script for the Hercules scripting language, to be used with the vi/vim/gvim/MacVim text editor.
+Dumps mapcache files to a textual format for visual inspection.

 ### naviluagenerator